Skip to main content

 • The Record Schedule Disposal Method is: Destroy Confidentially

-2. Document Record Disposition: Using a Confidential Disposal Form (CDF), document the records ready for disposal: dates, approved record schedule number, description of records, retention period, retention disposal method, and if a record is an Original or Copy.
+Using a Confidential Disposal Form (CDF), document the records ready for disposal: dates, approved record schedule number, description of records, retention period, retention disposal method, and if a record is an Original or Copy.
+This information can be transferred from your department's RMP Inventory Management Worksheet.
+Add an approved record schedule number (RDA) from the Record Schedules List to your form.
+Include on your form any electronic records ready for disposal as well.

-3. Obtain Departmental Approval.
-Obtain approval signature from your Department Supervisor and email the CDF form back to Records Management at maines@uwgb.edu.
-Once the record schedule and retention have been confirmed, you will be sent an Outlook calendar appointment as a placeholder with directions to bring your records to the Mail Room Loading Dock on the assigned day for collection.
+Obtain approval signature from your Department Supervisor and email the CDF form back to UW-Green Bay Records Officer at maines@uwgb.edu.
+Once the record schedule and retention period have been confirmed, you will be sent an Outlook calendar appointment as a placeholder with directions to bring your records to the Mail Room Loading Dock on the assigned day for collection.

 • Electronic Records: If you are preparing disposal for electronic records, you may delete these records at this time (they will not be required to be disposed of in a box).